digital-asset/daml/docs/source/app-dev/app-arch.rst

 Primitive and structured types (records, variants and lists) appearing in the contract constructors and choice arguments are compatible with the types defined in the current version of DAML-LF (v1).
 They appear in the submitted commands and in the event streams.

 There are some identifier fields that are represented as strings in the protobuf messages.
-They are opaque: you shouldn't interpret them in client code.
+They are opaque: you shouldn't interpret them in client code, except by comparing them for equality.
 They include:

 -  Transaction IDs
 -  Event IDs